tianleimin/fetch-teleop/data/README.md

 An explanation to the columns in the generated csv file can be found in `csv_header_explained.txt`

-## CSV preprocessing for RL experiments
+## CSV preprocessing for ML experiments

 `Preprocess.py` will take the raw csv files generated from the bag files, process them (e.g., calculate a combined reward value), and combine the processed files into a dataset (requires pandas).